“Outside Mama” said my then two-year-old son, “outside”.

 CLAIM YOUR FREE GUIDE: Protect Your Child’s Mental Health With Four Tips To Simplify Childhood Today

-1. CONQUER THE CLUTTER
+1. CONQUER THE CLUTTER, STARTING WITH TOYS

 “When my kids were young, my husband read an article about children having 10 toys and no more.
 We walked into their play room, he scooped up all their toys and told me to get rid of them.
 I was extremely hesitant.
 I thought they’d be at my feet with so ‘few’ toys.
 But no, they played better with 10 toys than with 40.”

-Here are a few tips to make it easier to decide which toys need to find a new home:
+So, here are a few tips to make it easier to decide which toys need to find a new home:

 - Remove broken toys